sassoftware/viya4-ark/download_pod_logs/README.md

 $ python3 viya-arkcd.py download-pod-logs --namespace sas --tail 1000
 ```

-### Selecting SAS Components
+### Selecting SAS Component Pods

-Downloaded logs can be limited to one or a select list of SAS components by including a space-separated list of SAS component
+By default, logs are downloaded for all SAS Viya pods.
+Downloaded logs can be limited to one or a list of SAS Viya pods
-names after all desired options have been included.
-By default, logs are downloaded for all SAS components.
+by including a space-separated list of SAS Viya pod names after all desired options have been included.
 The
-[SAS Viya Deployment Report](../deployment_report) tool can be used to generate a list of SAS component names.
+[SAS Viya Deployment Report](../deployment_report) tool can be used to generate a list of SAS pod names.

+The following example returns logs from the sas-visual-analytics-app and sas-consul-server pods only.

 **Note**: The `sas` namespace used in the example should be replaced with the namespace containing your SAS
 deployment.